Tracking Atmospheric Carbon Dioxide Over Geological Time

 Before the Industrial Revolution and during the 1800s, global CO₂ levels averaged around 280 ppm.

-Charles David Keeling first measured atmospheric CO₂ at Mauna Loa in 1958: the results—317 ppm.
+Charles David Keeling first measured atmospheric CO₂ at Mauna Loa in 1958: —317 ppm.

 CO₂ levels during May 2018 averaged above 411 ppm.